lndgalante/which-icon-is-that/README.md

   - [ ] Weather Icons
   - [ ] css.gg

-* [ ] Refactorize to download icons instead of having them locally
+- [ ] Remove svg parent tag to have more probabilities to find a icon

-  1. Download icons
+* [ ] Refactorize to download icons instead of having them locally [x] Download icons
-  2. Save it to upstash
+      [x] Save it to upstash
-  3. Run it in a cron each day
+      [ ] Run it in a cron each day
-  4. Endpoint reads from upstash redis
+      [ ] Endpoint reads from upstash redis

 - [ ] Try Preactjs on Next.js build